KevinBacabac/WarGame/bots/API.md

 Action
-A dictionary containing the following keys
+A dictionary containing the following keys.
+If there is no Weapon key then a bot will do nothing.
 {
-    "Action": [An element of the Weapon enum] "Target": [A country ID]
+    "Weapon": [An element of the Weapon enum] "Target": [A country ID]
 }